oracc/oracc-search-front-end/README.md

 The website is currently served from a `/new` directory on the server.
 Therefore, the Angular application is symlinked from `/home/rits/oracc-search-front-end/dist/oracc` into `/home/oracc/www/new`.

-This can be achieved by running the following command from the location where you'd like to create the symlink: `sudo ln -s /home/rits/oracc-search-front-end/dist/oracc new`.
+This can be achieved by running the following command from the location where you'd like to create the symlink: `sudo ln -sT /home/rits/oracc-search-front-end/dist/oracc new`.

 This will symlink each file and folder to the new directory.
 You can check that the symlink has been created by running: `ls -la ./ | grep "\->"`